Famous Anime Quotes in Japanese

 Definition: A little // Hold on // Wait a minute

-A subbranch from “Chotto matte” is “Chotto”.
-“Chotto” can be used in a lot of situations in anime and in real life.
-It also holds the same meaning as “Chotto matte” but is the casual form of “Chotto matte”.
+A sub-branch of “chotto matte” is “chotto”.
+“Chotto” can be used in many situations in anime and in real life.
+It also has the same meaning as “Chotto matte”, but is the casual form of “Chotto matte”.

-“Chotto” also means a little of something.
-When a character wants to show a little of an item or a feeling, this phrase is commonly used in a scene in anime.
+“Chotto” also means a little bit of something.
+When a character wants to show a little of an object or a feeling, this phrase is often used in a scene in anime.

-In a scene where the character has an epiphany or a moment of realization, “Chotto” is used to show, “hold on a second, what is happening” or “hold on for a moment, did I just figure this out?”
+In a scene where the character has an epiphany or a moment of realisation, “chotto” is used to show “wait a minute, what’s happening” or “wait a minute, did I just figure that out?

 5. Naruhodo (なるほど)